 Timeless Movies for Kids

 Finding simple, fun, and special holiday or seasonal movies for kids is not always an easy task.
-But you might want to take a look at these classics and even suggest some yourself.
+But you might want to take a look at these classics and pick a couple for the kids to watch.

 Walt Disney's Peter Pan